Backlund lifts Flames past Penguins in 7-round shootout - WHIZ News

-CALGARY, Alberta (AP) — Mikael Backlund scored the deciding goal in the seventh round of the shootout and the Calgary Flames overcame giving up a lead late in the third period to beat the Pittsburgh Penguins 2-1 on Monday night.
+CALGARY, Alberta (AP) — Mikael Backlund scored the deciding goal in the seventh round of a suspenseful shootout and the Calgary Flames beat the Pittsburgh Penguins 2-1 on Monday night after blowing a late lead.

-Backlund, Calgary’s seventh shooter, broke in off the right side and ripped a shot into the top corner on Tristan Jarry.
+Backlund broke in off the right side and ripped a shot into the top corner over Tristan Jarry’s glove.

+“I wasn’t expecting to get picked, really,” Backlund said with a chuckle, pointing to his 0-for-7 record in previous shootouts.
+“But when I heard my name, I got excited and tried the move I’ve been working on in practice.”

-Jacob Markstrom sealed the victory by stopping Brock McGinn on Pittsburgh’s final shootout attempt, with the Flames’ goalie pumping his fist as his teammates spilled over the boards to celebrate Calgary’s second victory in extra time.
+Jacob Markstrom sealed the victory by stopping Brock McGinn on Pittsburgh’s final attempt.
+The goalie pumped his fist as Flames teammates spilled over the boards to celebrate Calgary’s second victory in extra time.

 The Flames’ Johnny Gaudreau and the Penguins’ Kris Letang scored in the third round of the tiebreaker.